 Famous for its untouched sea kingdom, beautiful and peaceful serene beach, and natural corals that pops up anywhere besides its shores.
 A really good place to visit when you want to be one with nature since it’s a less developed resort.

 How to get there?

 From Davao City, just simply go to Sta Ana Pier, located just beside Magsaysay Park.
-For 45 mintues to an hour you will reach resort.
+For 45 minutes to an hour, you will reach the resort.

 Pump boat Services

-Departure times are subject to change without prior notice so please arrive earlier than schedule especially during weekends and holidays.
+Departure times are subject to change without prior notice so please arrive earlier than scheduled, especially during weekends and holidays.

 Sta.
 Ana Pier to Isla Reta

 12:30 PM – Jessa

 8:00 AM – Hof Gorei

 Boat Fare – 3yrs old and above- Php 80.00